dummy-ilh/MINE/Regression/LR/Ch10_Heteroscedasticity.md

 **Why "sandwich":** the "bread" $(\mathbf{X}^T\mathbf{X})^{-1}$ appears on both outside layers, with the "filling" $\mathbf{X}^T\text{diag}(e_i^2)\mathbf{X}$ — built directly from the *observed*, possibly heteroscedastic squared residuals — in the middle.
 This gives asymptotically valid standard errors **without ever having to specify a weighting scheme** — the price is that it's a large-sample (asymptotic) fix, less reliable in very small samples like this chapter's 5-observation dataset.

+**Plain-English framing, before the "sandwich" name lands:** WLS requires you to make an upfront guess about *how* the noise varies (like "noise grows proportionally with $x_1$").
+But what if you don't actually know that, and don't want to guess wrong?
+Robust standard errors sidestep the whole problem — they keep the exact same coefficient estimates OLS already gave you, and just fix the *error bars* around those estimates so they're honest about the actual pattern of noise observed in the data, whatever that pattern turns out to be.
+You get truthful uncertainty estimates without ever having to commit to a specific theory about the noise.

+**Why the "sandwich" name makes sense once you see it:** picture two identical slices of bread ($(\mathbf{X}^T\mathbf{X})^{-1}$) with a filling in between built from the actual observed squared residuals.
+The "bread" is the same structural piece used throughout every formula in this book; the "filling" is what's new — it's flexible enough to absorb whatever heteroscedasticity pattern really exists in the data, rather than assuming a specific shape for it the way WLS does.

 **Practical choice between the two remedies:** use **WLS** when you have good reason to believe a specific variance structure (e.g., variance proportional to a known predictor, common in survey/aggregated data); use **robust standard errors** when you just want valid inference without committing to a specific weighting model — the modern default in most applied econometrics and observational-data settings, precisely because you rarely know the true variance structure with confidence.

+**Simplest possible summary of the choice:** if you know *why* your data is noisier in some places (WLS), use that knowledge.
+If you just want to stop lying to yourself about how confident you should be (robust SEs), use that instead — no upfront theory required.

 ---